kafuikumah/alx-higher_level_programming/README.md

-My Higher Level Programming Projects in the ALX SE programme
+This directory contains the tasks for the project 0x0A.
+Python - Inheritance in the ALXSE Programme